 4.6 The application of the Single Large or Several Small (SLOSS) debate to Road Ecology Few studies have addressed the Single Large or Several Small (SLOSS) argument as it pertains to wildlife crossings structures and overpasses (Helldin, 2022).
-With the evidence accumulated in this review, we conclude that some species, understand certain circumstances will use more narrow overpass structures (~30 m), that fall below many expert recommendations.
-As a result, the question for example, if two 30m overpasses are more effective than a single 60 m overpass becomes particularly relevant.
+With the evidence accumulated in this review, we conclude that some species, under certain circumstances, will use more mid-sized overpass structures (~30 m wide), that fall below many expert recommendations.
+As a result, a key question comes to mind: could two 30m overpasses be more effective than a single 60 m overpass?
 In the face of the SLOSS decision-point, the optimal solution will ultimately rely upon multiple factors.
 If we assume the cost of the two options are equivalent, the crossings structures target the mitigation of narrow tolerant ungulates (e.g. roe deer) (Iuell, B. (ed.), 2003) and adjacent habitat quality cannot be controlled, then the two more narrow overpasses may present a favourable risk diversification scenario (Helldin, 2022).
 Two overpasses will increase the likelihood that wildlife will have access to an overpass with favourable characteristics and that is surrounded by high quality habitat.
 In contrast, a single very wide overpass is likely favourable in scenarios were adjacent land use is well managed and the structure targets the passage of width-sensitive specific species or a diverse assemblage of species (Helldin, 2022).
 In their demographic-specific cost-effectiveness economic model, Ford et al. (2017) find cost-effectiveness on both sides of the SLOSS debate.
 Both large overpasses (favourable for passing family units) and a diversity of several smaller underpasses (favourable for minimizing bottleneck and intraspecific predation effects) showed favourable connectivity effects on grizzly bears in Banff National Park.
+Nevertheless, it remains clear that single small overpasses, or few underpasses are not recommended solutions to support crossings, and that agencies should target designs at either end of the SLOSS debate depending on the topography and species available.

 4.7 Conclusions

 Our review finds that transportation agencies are often building structures below expert design recommendations.
 We suspect the high costs of wide overpasses are a key factor in explaining the high rates of non-compliance of overpasses in Europe and North America.
-The lack of universal dimensional definitions and poor communication of certain guidelines has likely also contributed to instances of overpass non-compliance.
+The lack of universal dimensional definitions and poor communication of certain guidelines (i.e., width to length ratios) has likely also contributed to instances of overpass non-compliance.
 Importantly, we recommend guidelines also be updated regularly to ensure they accurately reflect the best available science.
-Despite a history of non-compliance to the specific guideline in Europe, the width of overpasses around the global should scale accordingly with their length.
+Despite a history of non-compliance to the specific guideline in Europe, the width of overpasses around the world should scale accordingly with their length.
 More rigorous wildlife overpass effectiveness analysis will require better experimental design (e.g. BACI) and more supporting overpass parameter data that what was included in our review.
 We conclude that wide overpasses (~50m) continue to present important, cost effective solutions in decreasing the barrier effective of the road (especially when targeting width sensitive species and large assemblages of mammals) but encourage future studies to further explore the specific instances when underpasses and narrower overpasses present more cost-effective solutions.

 Acknowledgements

 We thank T. Clevenger for their comments which greatly improved this manuscript.
+Clayton Lamb was supported by the Liber Ero Fellowship while conducting this work.

 Funding: This research did not receive any specific grant from funding agencies in the public, commercial, or not-for-profit sectors.